thindil/tkGruvbox/README.md

 themes use .png images for buttons and backgrounds for various UI elements.
 The [gruvclam-dark](gruvclam-dark) and [gruvclam-light](gruvclam-light)
 themes are simple themes based on Tk theme `clam`.
 You can find screenshots of all themes in their directories.

-If you read this file on Github:
-**please don't send pull requests here**.
-All will be automatically closed.
-Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/tkgruvbox) repository.
+**INFO:** This project is no longer maintained.
+Feel free to clone it and take care about it.

 ## Installation